 The follow up visit is for removal of the temporary crown and fitting of your new crown.
 At this visit we check the shape, color and fit of your crown to ensure everything is perfect.
-If any changes to the crown are desired we will return it to the lab so that they may modify the shape or color.
+You will also be given an opportunity to evaluate the tooth to make sure the color and shape of the tooth meet your expectations.
+If any changes to the crown are desired we will return it to the lab so that they may modify the fit, shape or color.
+In these cases, you would return for a third visit to re-evaluate the crown.
 Once we are satisfied with all aspects of your crown it will be permanently cemented to your tooth.

 As with fillings and all other dental work, crowns need to be replaced periodically.
 It is possible to get a cavity around a crown, and materials crack, wear, and break down over time.
 Home care, including brushing, flossing and regular dental cleanings are an important part of extending the life of your crown.